Constraining the Secluded and Catalyzed Annihilation Dark Matter with Fermi-LAT and Planck Data: Dark Matter Phenomenology

-In the $\UoneD \times \UoneY$ model~\footnote{\black{For the vector DM introduced in Sect.~\ref{model3}, it should be the $\SUtwoD \times \UoneY$ model.
+In the $\UoneD \times \UoneY$ model~\footnote{For the vector DM introduced in Sect.~\ref{model3}, it should be the $\SUtwoD \times \UoneY$ model.
 For convenience, we use $\UoneD$ to represent the three types of DM introduced in Sect.~\ref{model} throughout this work.
-In Sect.~\ref{results}, we use current indirect detection bounds to constrain all these three types of DM.}} \black{$A'$ can decay into various final states, including quark-antiquark pairs $q\bar{q}$ ($q = u, d, s, c, b, t$), charged leptons $l\bar{l}$ ($l = e, \mu, \tau$), neutrinos $\nu\bar{\nu}$ ($\nu = \nu_e, \nu_\mu, \nu_\tau $), $W^+ W^-$, and $Z$ or $h$ bosons.
+In Sect.~\ref{results}, we use current indirect detection bounds to constrain all these three types of DM.} $A'$ can decay into various final states, including quark-antiquark pairs $q\bar{q}$ ($q = u, d, s, c, b, t$), charged leptons $l\bar{l}$ ($l = e, \mu, \tau$), neutrinos $\nu\bar{\nu}$ ($\nu = \nu_e, \nu_\mu, \nu_\tau $), $W^+ W^-$, and $Z$ or $h$ bosons.
 When we consider the annihilation chain processes $2\chi\to 2A' \to 4\text{SM}$, the situation becomes more complicated.
 Although the \texttt{PPPC4DM} code provides gamma-ray spectra for pure channels like $2\chi \to 2V \to 4e$, $4\mu$, $4\tau$~\cite{Cirelli:2010xx}, it cannot be directly applied to our model, since in addition to pure channels like $2\chi \to 4q$, $4l$, $4\nu$, there are also mixed channels such as $2\chi \to 2q 2l$, $2q2\nu$, $2l 2\nu$, $2qW^+ W^-$, $2qZh$, etc..
 After determining the hadronization, these processes may lead to intricate distributions of the kinetic energies of final-state particles.
 Moreover, \texttt{PPPC4DM} assumes that the mediator is only slightly heavier than its decay products (usually much lighter than the DM), whereas in our model, $A'$ is just slightly lighter than DM.
-Given these considerations, we utilize the \texttt{Pythia8}~\cite{Bierlich:2022pfr} event generator to obtain the gamma-ray spectra in our work.}
+Given these considerations, we utilize the \texttt{Pythia8}~\cite{Bierlich:2022pfr} event generator to obtain the gamma-ray spectra in our work.
+Moreover, since \texttt{Pythia8} now directly supports electroweak (EW) showers to simulate the soft radiation of EW gauge bosons, it allows us to incorporate EW corrections into the calculations of gamma-ray spectra and indirect detection constraints.